PlaidCloud/website/content/en/docs/concepts/workloads/controllers/deployment.md

     ```

     {{< note >}}
     The Deployment controller stops the bad rollout automatically, and stops scaling up the new ReplicaSet.
 This depends on the rollingUpdate parameters (`maxUnavailable` specifically) that you have specified.
-Kubernetes by default sets the value to 25%.
+PlaidCloud by default sets the value to 25%.
     {{< /note >}}

 * Get the description of the Deployment: